Make every purchase count with UROKO REWARDS! Learn More

 • Fish: Rock cod, halibut, or any firm white fish

-• Batter: Beer + flour, crispy and golden
+• Batter: Beer and flour, crispy and golden

-• Toppings: Spicy garlic-lime crema & citrus slaw
+• Toppings: Spicy garlic lime crema and citrus slaw

 Any kind of firm white fish works great.
-Once it's battered, fried, and covered with lime crema, anything tastes good.
+Once it is battered, fried, and covered with lime crema, anything tastes good.
 Halibut is my favorite because it holds up well.
-Rock cod is my go-to because it’s always pretty easy to catch.
-Since rockfish season just opened and my son just dropped off a Ziploc full of fillets—that’s what I’m using today.
+Rock cod is my go-to because it is always pretty easy to catch.
+Since my son just dropped off a Ziploc full of ling cod fillets, that is what I am using today.

 Fish Taco Fillets